 Consumers have a right to conduct low-risk transactions with merchants, vendors, and other providers of retail goods and services, without revealing personal information that can be used to associate themselves with the transaction.
 For the avoidance of doubt, this includes any persistent identifier associated with the consumer as well as any reference to another transaction done by the consumer.
 Crucially, it is possible to regulate transactions without collecting or monitoring such personal information of the consumer that can be used to associate a payer with a transaction.
 In particular, it is possible to collect information about the payee for compliance with tax and AML/KYC regulations, along with relevant information about the size, location, and nature of the transaction, while allowing the payer to be anonymous.
-As we have elaborated separately [17], this requirement could be achieved with a CBDC system that permits transactions only by regulated money services businesses and requires payees to be accountholders or other parties who have fulfilled AML/KYC checks.
-(We imagine that even in such systems, there would be exceptions to the rule requiring recipients to be identified.)
+As we have elaborated separately [18], this requirement could be achieved with a CBDC system that permits transactions only by regulated money services businesses and requires payees to be account-holders or other parties who have fulfilled AML/KYC checks.
+We imagine that even in such systems, there would be exceptions to the rule requiring recipients to be identified, although these exceptions could be implemented outside the payment mechanism itself.